 The palace examination was presided by the emperor in person, supported by high officials from the Academy, or from the court, who were good in literature.
 They formulated the questions and evaluated the performance of the examinees.

-The examination compound was called gongyuan 貢院, the cells the examinees were lodging and working in, were known as haofang 號房.
+The examination compound was called gongyuan 貢院, and the cells the examinees were lodging and working in were known as haofang 號房.

 The Ming dynasty introduced an examination for the imperial clan (zongke 宗科).
-They were created after a request in 1595 by Prince Zhu Zaiyu 朱載堉, who was famous for his studies in music (see Yuelü quanshu 樂律全書).
+They were created after a request in 1595 by Prince Zhu Zaiyu 朱載堉 (1536-1610), who was famous for his studies in music (see Yuelü quanshu 樂律全書).
 The examination was open for all princes above the rank of Supporter-commandant of the state (fengguo zhongwei 奉國中尉, the lowest rank of nobility for imperial princes, see titles of nobility) and below the rank of Bulwark-commandant of the state (fuguo zhongwei 輔國中尉, the 7th-highest).
-The first event took place in 1622.
-Prince Zhu Shenyun 朱慎鋆 obtained the title of jinshi, and in 1631, Prince Zhu Tongbu 朱統鈽 won his academic honours.
+The first event took place in 1621.
+Prince Zhu Shenyun 朱慎鋆 obtained the title of jinshi in that year, and in 1631, Prince Zhu Tongbu 朱統鈽 won his academic honours.